SenseNet/sn-client/packages/sn-redux/README.md

 * reducers: for the action types above e.g. updateContentSuccess
 * epics: for streams of actions that are related to the same process e.g. createContentEpic

-## Installation on an existing Sense/Net portal
+## Installation on an existing sensenet ECM portal

 Get the latest stable version with npm